South Tyrol: Music

+Cuisine

+Among the traditional dishes and foodstuffs of South Tyrol’s rural, grain-based cuisine were once wheat and oat porridge, later also polenta, as well as spelt and rye bread (for example Vinschgauer or Schüttelbrot).
+Commonly cultivated vegetables included cabbage, turnips, potatoes, and green beans.
+Due to widespread livestock farming, dairy products were available in abundance.
+Pork lard was primarily used as cooking fat.
+Meat was typically processed into smoked products (such as Speck or Kaminwurzen).

+With the rise of tourism in the 1960s and 1970s, regional cuisine experienced a revival, for instance through the rapidly popularized tradition of Törggelen or the somewhat later “Specialties Weeks,” which sought to introduce tourists to local delicacies.
+In this process, traditional Tyrolean fare was adapted to modern preparation and processing techniques, and shaped by the influence of Italian cuisine to suit contemporary tastes.
+In gastronomy, roughly one-third of the offerings come from local cuisine, one-third from Italian cuisine, and one-third from the standard repertoire of international cuisine.

+Typical South Tyrolean dishes include dumplings (Knödel), barley soup, schlutzkrapfen, strauben, tirteln, and cold-cut platters, which are often enjoyed with South Tyrolean wine as a Marende (traditional afternoon snack).

 Sports

-South Tyrolese have been successful at winter sports and they regularly form a large part of Italy's contingent at the Winter Olympics.
+South Tyrolese have been successful at winter sports and they regularly form a large part of Italy's contingent at the Winter Olympics: in the last edition (2022), South Tyroleans won 3 out of the 17 Italian medals, all three bronzes (of which two won by German-speaking South Tyroleans).
 Famed mountain climber Reinhold Messner, the first climber to climb Mount Everest without the use of oxygen tanks, was born and raised in the region.
-Other successful South Tyrolese include luger Armin Zöggeler, figure skater Carolina Kostner, skier Isolde Kostner, luge and bobsleigh medallist Gerda Weissensteiner, tennis players Andreas Seppi and Jannik Sinner, and team principal of Haas F1 Team in the FIA Formula One World Championship Guenther Steiner.
+Other successful South Tyrolese include luger Armin Zöggeler, figure skater Carolina Kostner, skier Isolde Kostner, luge and bobsleigh medallist Gerda Weissensteiner, tennis players Andreas Seppi and Jannik Sinner, and former team principal of Haas F1 Team in the FIA Formula One World Championship Guenther Steiner.

-HC Interspar Bolzano-Bozen Foxes are one of Italy's most successful ice hockey teams, while the most important football club in South Tyrol is F.C.
-Südtirol, which won its first-ever promotion to Serie B in 2022.
+HC Interspar Bolzano-Bozen Foxes are one of Italy's most successful ice hockey teams, while the most important football club in South Tyrol is FC Südtirol, which won its first-ever promotion to Serie B in 2022.

 The province is famous worldwide for its mountain climbing opportunities, while in winter it is home to a number of popular ski resorts including Val Gardena, Alta Badia and Seiser Alm.